OpenRiskNet/workshop/wp2-deployment-workshop-2019/exercise-a/README.md

     created.
 Here you should be greeted by a page explaining how you can **Get started with your project**.
 1. Click the **Deploy Image** button and select the **Image Name** option.
-1. Do deploy a pre-built container image we simply enter the registry name and tag of the image we want to deploy.
+1. To deploy a pre-built container image we simply enter the registry name and tag of the image we want to deploy.
 As we're using a pre-existing image simply enter the image name, e.g. `alanbchristie/pysimple:2019.4` and then hit **Return**.
-Without a registry OpenShift assumes `docker.io` but you can add a registry if you want.
+Without a registry OpenShift assumes `docker.io` but you can add a registry if you want e.g. `docker.io/alanbchristie/pysimple:2019.4`.
 1. OpenShift queries the image and, after a few moments, displays some brief information about it.
 Here it understands that the image opens port `8080` and so a **Service** to access that port will be created.